 Cost: An important factor to consider before selecting universities, is whether you can afford them.
 Apart from tuition, you will also have living expenses to consider.
 All in all, you should have sufficient finances to sustain you through the course of your degree.
 While the cost of living would depend mostly on the location of the university – universities situated in big cities will often have higher living expenses, course fees would depend on other factors such as the duration of the course or whether the university is private or public.
 Tuition at public universities is usually a lot lower.

-Course Flexibility: While not the most important factor for international students, this is something many students look for, all the same.
+Programs and Course Flexibility: While not the most important factor for international students, University programs and Course flexibility are something many students look for, all the same.
 The most common reason for this is when students need to work at a regular job and pursue a part-time degree.

 Location of the University: Based on whether you’re a city person or prefer a small town, you can select a university that provides you with an environment you’re comfortable in.
 The university’s location also matters when you look into the companies close by for internships during the course of your program or jobs after you graduate.